GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/modules/schema-blocks/en.md

 Please notice that the two additional attributes, `parentBlockPosition` and `innerBlockPositions`, are removed when filtering, as they don't make sense anymore.

-## Using Block data in the client
+## Preact example

-Please check the <a href="https://github.com/Automattic/vip-block-data-api/#preact-example" target="_blank">Preact example</a> in `Automattic/vip-block-data-api`, to see an example of how to map the block data into client-side JavaScript components.
+Please check the <a href="https://github.com/Automattic/vip-block-data-api/#preact-example" target="_blank">Preact example</a> in `Automattic/vip-block-data-api`, to see an example of how to map the block data into customized client-side JavaScript components.

 ## Limitations